felsenhower/partdiff_tester/README.md

 The tests are repeated for all selected number of threads.

-The test duplication happens after `max-num-tests` is applied, so `--max-num-tests=10 --num-threads=1-8` will run 80 tests.

 Only the partdiff implementation given by `--executable=EXECUTABLE` is affected by this setting; for the reference output, a thread number of 1 is used.
 So for example, when `--num-threads=8` is used, the console might show a test like
 ```